 And there is the Christ.
 The Anointed One.
 Anointed for what?
 Anointed by God to live the life that was his to live.
 “For it is God who is at work in you, enabling you both to will and to work for his good pleasure.”

-Jesus was the Christ, anointed by God to live the life that was his to live.
-You are the Christ, anointed by God to live the life that is yours, even now, to live.
-“For it is God who is at work in you, enabling you both to will and to work for his good pleasure.”
+Jesus was the Christ, anointed by the Numen to live the life that was his to live.
+You are the Christ, anointed by the Numen to live the life that is yours, even now, to live.
+“For it is the Numen who is at work in you, enabling you both to will and to work for its good pleasure.”

-Just as “God was at work in Christ, reconciling the world to himself,” so God is at work in you to redeem, reconcile, make whole and make well.
+Just as “The Numen was at work in Christ, reconciling the world to itself,” so the Numen is at work in you to redeem, reconcile, make whole and make well.
 If you are going to take all that other stuff on faith, why not take this on faith—and live as though it is so?

 Toward your life—both of them: The one you are living and the one that is yours to live.
 You have to get them together, and live both of them.

 We have been singing our song all these years thinking it is about Jesus.
 And now, we hear that Jesus is about us—about you and about me.
 Jesus is us.
 We are Jesus.
 Bringing forth the Christ within us.
-Our Virgin Mary side is in labor striving to birth our Christ side in our life which wants nothing to do with either side.
+We are the Virgin Mary and we are the Bebe Jesus in the manger.
+Our Virgin Mary side is in labor striving to birth our Christ side into our life which wants nothing to do with either side.

 Where is your life striving to come forth, and finding nothing in the way of encouragement and cooperation?
 Where are you blocking the birth of your own Christ?
 Where is your King Herod side coming after your Bebe Jesus side?
 Whose side are you on?